6 Reasons to Visit the World’s Largest Pumpkin Festival

 What are you waiting for?

-Go ahead and plan your trip for fall 2021.
-The theme of the festival will be inspired by the sea.
-Over 450,000 pumpkins will showcase ocean-inspired creatures and more.
-Rumor has it that even Spongebob Squarepants will be making an appearance.
+Go ahead and plan your trip for fall 2023 to see this year’s fire-themed displays.
+Over 450,000 pumpkins will showcase artistic pumpkin figures around the theme of “fire” with characters like the Pokémon Charmander and the beloved Fireman Sam.
+Rumor has it that even Fred Flintstone will be making an appearance.
 Don’t forget to visit the festival website for the most up-to-date information on parking, hours, admission fees, and more.
 I’ve included some details below to help you with your visit.
 Happy exploring!

 Address: Blooming Baroque Ludwigsburg, Mömpelgardstrasse 28, 71640 Ludwigsburg

-Dog Policy: Generally bringing dogs are allowed, please visit their website for their specific policies.
+Dog Policy: Generally bringing dogs is allowed, please visit their website for their specific policies.

 Parking: For arrival by train, bus, or car, please visit here for detailed information.